Diyaparikh02/Project-3/README.md

 # Project-3
 This is a sales data analysis project.
 The Report.pdf contains the entire details about the graphs and their objectives.
-The dashboard is built on powerbi and for Data cleaning and Exploratory Data Analysis python is used.
+The dashboard is built on powerbi and for Data cleaning and Exploratory Data Analysis python is used.The explanation of each graph and their presence in dashboard is provided in Report.pdf